 Every casino table game will feature table limits.
 Table limits are essentially two figures.
 One is the minimum amount that a player must wager to play a hand or spin.
 By contrast, the other number is the maximum amount that a player can wager when playing any one hand or spin of a game.
 High-roller table limits will naturally be much more costly than those in low-roller table games.

-Baccarat features a tricky third-card rule.
-In land-based baccarat, you’d be expected to learn this rule for yourself, but when playing online, it is taken care of for you.
+Baccarat features a tricky third-card rule but not to worry.
+Both in land-based baccarat and online, it is taken care of for you by the dealer (or by the RNG).
 This rule can see players and/or bankers take a third card to try and force a win in the game, but only under certain conditions.

 A simple enough word to learn.
 The upcard is the dealer’s card (or cards) which is visible to the player.